 Theory: Asymptotics.
 Statistical learning.
 Bayes/MCMC.
 Identification.
 Decision theory.
 Semiparametrics.

-Fields: I know most about macro (DSGE, heterogeneous agents, VARs, etc), but can follow along in applied micro (labor, development, health, etc) \(\&\) some finance.
+Fields: I know most about macro (DSGE, heterogeneous agents, VARs, etc), can help with finance and applied micro (labor, development, health, etc), and can follow along with statistics problems in other areas.

 Code: I think in R, can write Julia, and can get by in Python.
 I am likely to suggest you build a model in Stan.
 I know Stata but if it’s relevant to your question I suspect you can get better help elsewhere.